BrentNoorda/toy-piano/SLIDES/namechange.md

         .
 Let's play.
     </h1>

-The main difference between the two states is whethe the first field is visible, or the second field is visible.
+The main difference between the two states is whether the first field is visible, or the second field is visible.
 That happens in [body.js](https://github.com/BrentNoorda/toy-piano/blob/master/client/body/body.js), where the templates return either one version or the other as "hidden":

     Template.body.display_username_visibility = function () {
         return ( Session.get('entering-username') ) ? 'class="hidden"' : '';